enygma/Agile-ExtJS-ZF/README.md

 These examples also include a more complete application (example9), a multi-user chat application.

+This is a part of a presentation given at the Dutch PHP Conference 2012 (http://phpconference.nl).

 Setting up a Zend Framework instance
 ================